User-focused redesign to help put the focus on patients

 Each user navigated the site in a different way.
 Some used the top navigation.
 Some used the home page hero boxes, and others through the content.
 This indicates that having multiple pathways through the site to the same destination is an important element that should be retained. - Users did not scroll.

-This may have been a function of working with a rough prototype, but interestingly, users focused on the top nav instead of scrolling.
+This may have been a function of working with a rough prototype, but interestingly, users focused on the top navigation instead of scrolling.
 This is in stark contrast to the original user testing group, which focused on reading the content. - Users primarily use mobile devices.

 Most participants shared that they frequently use mobile websites and apps.
 This indicates that the mobile-first approach in the design is an important element.